Real Science 4 Kids | Atoms First science curriculum for homeschool families

 Jennifer M. Ohio · Books 1, 3 & 5

-We came to RS4K from another popular homeschool science program where my son had memorized vocabulary for two years without understanding any of it.
-Three months in, he can now actually explain why ice floats.
+My son spent two years memorizing science vocabulary without understanding any of it.
+Three months into RS4K, he can now actually explain why ice floats.
 I wish we'd started here.

 Marcus T. Texas · 6th grade